aprateepQC/MyWikiTest/README.md

 ```
 ### Set Up Your Xcode Project ###

 1. Import the Quantcast SDK code into your project.
-In Xcode, select your project and choose the option “Add Files to <Your Project Name>“, then select the folder where you saved the Quantcast SDK code.
+In Xcode, select your project and choose the option “Add Files to <Your Project Name>“, then select the Quantcast-iOS-Measurement folder from your download.

 	![Screenshot - Add Files to Project](https://raw.github.com/aprateepQC/SDKIntegrationImages/master/image001.png "Add Files to Project")